 Although I’m naturally wired to keep clutter to a minimum and have a fairly organized home, I still have spots that I never seem to get on top of.
-I was doing a terrific job of finally tackling some of those areas this spring when I was (finally) diagnosed with an autoimmune disease that has been plaguing me (undiagnosed) for years.
+I was doing a terrific job of finally tackling some of those areas this spring when I was (finally) diagnosed with a disease that has been plaguing me (undiagnosed) for years (Eosinophilic Esophagitis).
 It required that I pretty much drop everything extra in my life in order to cope with the necessary lifestyle changes that accompany it.
-(I have Eosinophilic Esophagitis.)

-So I had been planning on doing a Declutter Challenge here in June, but am just now getting around to it.
-Over the many years I’ve blogged I’ve become reluctant to do this kind of thing because whenever I say I’m going to do a series of some kind, life interrupts.
+So I had been planning on doing a declcutter focus here in June, but am just now getting around to it.
+Over the many years I’ve blogged I’ve become reluctant to do this kind of thing because whenever I say I’m going to do something like this, life interrupts.
 But I think I can put this one on auto-pilot and even if I’m unavailable for a day or two, it won’t stop anyone else!

 For the next seven days, I’m challenging anyone who wants to participate to declutter at least a part of their home.
-I have a number of spots in my home I need to tackle and I’m going to report each day what I’ve accomplished.
-But even if I can’t report that day, I’ve already created a post that will load for each day so YOU can share what you’ve accomplished.
+I have a number of spots in my home I need to tackle and I hope you will work in your home as well.